Skip to content

 Leyat was a French car manufacturer, and its first model was known as Helica because of its plane-like features, the car with outer wings.

-In two years (1919 and 1920), Leyat hardly sold 30 cars, and the complete body of this car is like a plane without wings; furthermore, the highest speed of this car was 106 km/hr.
+In two years (1919 and 1920), Leyat hardly sold 30 cars, and the complete body of this car was like a plane without wings; furthermore, the highest speed of this car was 106 km/hr.

 This car was droved with the rear wheels (it isn’t ugly, it’s an engineering marvel).